 If damage to a rental property exceeds the funds within the tenant’s security deposit or falls outside the realms of general wear and tear, landlords across the states are permitted to seek reimbursement.
 The definition of serious damage can be somewhat open to interpretation.
 There are a few key indicators that can help in determining the severity of any particular issue.

 - How old was the damaged item?

-- Will fixing the issue requires a small part or an entire replacement?
+- Will fixing the issue require a small part or an entire replacement?

 - Will a specialist need to be called to carry out the repairs?